mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/scaling-up.typ

   P = alpha f C V^2 + P_"static"
 $
 Dynamic power consumption (power consumed due to signals turning on and off within the circuit) is equal to the frequency of switching $f$, multiplied by the capacitance $C$ of the circuit, multiplied by the square of the applied voltage $V$.
-This is scaled by some scaling factor $alpha$.
+This is scaled by the activity factor $alpha$.
 There is also some constant $P_"static"$ which was negligible for a while.

 Due to physical properties, a reduction in transistor sizes causes an approximately equal reduction in capacitance and voltage.